-We list the best hotels, hostels, B&Bs and guesthouses in Vienna as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+We list the best hotels and accommodations in Vienna as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
 All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.

 Best cheap hotel in Vienna: Superbude Wien Prater